awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-trigger.md

 + `Description` – Description string, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.

   A description of the new trigger\.
++ `StartOnCreation` – Boolean\.

+  Set to true to start SCHEDULED and CONDITIONAL triggers when created\.
+True not supported for ON\_DEMAND triggers\.

 **Response**
 + `Name` – String, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.